-When the U.S. petroleum industry began in 1859, it launched many new industries for producing, refining and transporting the highly sought after resource.
-With demand growing worldwide, America for the first time exported oil (and kerosene) during the Civil War when a small Union brig sailed from Philadelphia to London.
+The 19th century U.S. petroleum industry launched many new industries for producing, refining, and transporting the highly sought after resource.
+With oil demand rapidly growing worldwide, America exported oil (and kerosene) during the Civil War when a small Union brig sailed across the Atlantic.

-Soon after Edwin L. Drake drilled the first American oil well along Oil Creek in northwestern Pennsylvania, entrepreneurs swept in and wooden cable-tool derricks sprang up in Venango and Crawford counties.
+Soon after Edwin L. Drake drilled the first American oil well in 1859 along a creek in northwestern Pennsylvania, entrepreneurs swept in and wooden derricks sprang up in Venango and Crawford counties.

 New cooperages joined the oil boom and stripped the Pennsylvania hillside forests to sell barrels at up to $3.25 each while teamsters charged up to $4 each to haul them.
 But with an oversupply of oil came plummeting prices and instability that would bring ruin to many fledgling petroleum companies.

 About this time, the veteran cargo brig Elizabeth Watts was chartered by the successful Philadelphia import-export firm of Peter Wright & Sons.
 “She was a two masted, square-rigged ship well suited for the Atlantic cargo trade of the day,” noted J. & C.C.
 Morton, the Maine shipbuilding firm that constructed the 224-ton brig in 1847.

 Since its founding in 1818, Peter Wright & Sons had grown and prospered, transporting glass and Queensware China among other commodities.

 At the prompting of new partner Clement Acton Griscom, the firm secured the Elizabeth Watts and Captain Charles Bryant for the novel purpose of transporting crude oil from Philadelphia to London.
 The three British consignees awaiting the cargo were G. Crowshaw & Company, Coates & Company, and Herzog & Company.